Introducing Abbey Road Institute Lecturer Jason O’Bryan

 I am a lecturer at the Institute, thanks initially to the recommendation of Steve Lillywhite who I met whilst based in Jakarta, I teach the software side of things predominantly, I am a certified Pro Tools and Logic X instructor, but I also teach Ableton, Melodyne, iZotope as well as quite a few other subjects!

 Can you share a couple of highlights from teaching at Abbey Road Institute over the last year?

-It’s been highlights all the way, I am so fortunate to work here, I suppose if I had to pick a few it would be recording orchestras in Studio One with the students, or sitting in Studio Two with the students and Giles Martin when Haydn Bendall (Kate Bush’s producer) came down to do a guest lecture, but mainly meeting all the talented people who work here.
+It’s been full of highlights all the way.
+I am so fortunate to work here, I suppose if I had to pick a few it would be recording orchestras in Studio One with the students, or sitting in Studio Two with the students and Giles Martin when Haydn Bendall (Kate Bush’s producer) came down to do a guest lecture, but mainly meeting all the talented people who work here.

 We’d love to find out more about your work outside of ARI, any personal highlights you’d like to share with us?

 Most of these would be as part of the Dub Pistols, some that stand out are working in Mexico with Molotov on the soundtrack to Alfonso Cuaran’s ‘Y Tu Mama Tambien’.
 Signing to Geffen, having our music in Zoolander! touring America on the Warped Tour with Blink 182, remixing Korn, Lily Allen, Moby and Ian Brown, recording with Terry Hall and Gregory Isaacs and supporting The Specials on their reunion tour.

 What do you think the Abbey Road Institute diploma offers that’s different from other sound engineering and music production courses?